obophenotype/CCN2/README.md

 Schema and Documentation:
 A formal JSON schema can be found at [src/schema/schema.json](src/schema/schema.json).
 However, we expect users to interact with this schema via flattened tables in an editor tool and available as reports.
-Documentation, user guidance for those tables as well as examples can be found under [docs](docs).
+Documentation, user guidance for those tables as well as examples can be found under [doc](doc).

 Workflows (TBA):